- Academic Requirements

 Financial aid for students at the University of Maine School of Law is administered through the Financial Aid Office of the University of Southern Maine.
 The USM Financial Aid Office provides substantial need-based financial assistance to a majority of first-year law students in the form of Stafford Loans (Guaranteed Student Loans), Perkins Loans, and work-study employment.
 In addition, private loans (alternative loans) are also available.

 All students admitted to the University of Maine School of Law are automatically considered for scholarships funded by the law school; a separate scholarship application is not required.
 No scholarships awarded by Maine Law are conditional; they require only that the student remain in good academic standing.
-The scholarship committee begins awarding scholarships in late January.
-Typically all recipients are notified by March 1st.
-Additional information on scholarships is available here.
+The scholarship committee begins awarding scholarships in late January, and decisions are made on a rolling basis.

 The charges assessed to students who withdraw from all classes at the University are adjusted in accordance with the date the student officially withdraws from classes.
 Thus, the date the Registrar receives written notification of withdrawal is used when calculating refunds.
 A semester begins with the first day of scheduled Law School classes and includes weekends and holidays.